gasparian/jb-ai-test-gas/env-setuper/README.md

 ### Thinkgs to improve

+  - add evaluation with llm as a judge and test on more diverse projects;
   - add propper tests;
   - create `.env` file, with all newly added env vars.
 It didn't work properly for me, but it could be done in a nice way, to avoid modifying the central env but still make env. setup reproducible;
   - refactor lot of hacky code, especially regarding logging and terminal usage;